-- Dormitory visitors will be discouraged, and all visitors shall be registered and answer the daily attestation.
+• Dormitory visitors will not be permitted.

 - Single rooms are available for any students who have particular health requirements.
 They will be addressed on a case-by-case basis.

-- Dorm disinfection protocols require cleaning staff to clean and disinfect dorm common areas once per week.
+- Dorm disinfection protocols require cleaning staff to clean and disinfect common areas once per week.
 Cleaning recommendations are as follows:

 - → Single-use disinfectant wipes for touch points within all living spaces.

 - → If surfaces are dirty, they should be cleaned using a detergent or soap and water prior to disinfection.

 - → Clean and disinfect all horizontal and vertical surfaces as well as any equipment.

 - → Always clean top to bottom, cleanest to dirtiest.

 - → Wet-mop floor.

 - → Clean and disinfect all high-touch areas including but not limited to:

 - > Door handles and knobs

 - > Light switches

 - > Handrails

 - > Countertops

 - > Desks and chairs

-- > Sink and faucet
+- > Sinks and faucets

-- > Soap dispenser and paper towel dispenser
+- > Soap dispensers and paper towel dispensers

-- > Computer keyboard and monitor
+- Computer keyboards and monitors

-- > Telephone
+- > Telephones

-- > Trash can
+- > Trash cans